 Tooth Extraction Care

 Need to have a tooth pulled?
 It’s okay if you aren’t excited.
 Having teeth pulled is rarely something people look forward to.
-In reality, dentists can make tooth extraction nearly painless these days.
-At Preserve, our team members are experts at keeping you calm, comfortable, and safe.
+At Preserve, our team members do an amazing job at keeping you calm, comfortable, and safe.
 On top of that, we have a few tricks up our sleeves for effective tooth extraction care.
-These will help you recover quickly and minimize the pain you feel after the procedure.
+These will help you recover quickly and minimize the discomfort you feel after the procedure.

 If you’re feeling nervous about having a tooth removed, not to worry.
 We know how scary it can seem, and we intend to make it as gentle for you as possible.